Skip to main content

 Benefits

 • Connected and Automated Mobility (CAM) can make roads, railways and waterways safer.
 By optimising the use of vehicles and infrastructures, it can enhance efficiency, reduce congestion and help to lower gas emissions.
-CAM can also create business opportunities and increase competitiveness.
-It will make transport more accessible to the elderly and people with disabilities, transforming travel in the years to come.
+CAM can also create business opportunities and increase competitiveness and will make transport more accessible to the elderly or people with disabilities, transforming travel in the years to come.

-• Mobility as a Service can help to decarbonise transportation by allowing seamless multimodal travel and facilitating access to greener alternatives.
-Leveraging the way different transport modes improve and enhance each other would allow more efficient use of resources and save time and costs for passengers and transporters.
+• Mobility as a Service (MaaS) by allowing seamless multimodal travel and facilitating access to greener alternatives, can help to decarbonise transportation.
+Leveraging the complementarity between different transport modes would allow more efficient use of resources and save time and costs for passengers and transporters.

 • Pooling and exchanging mobility data can improve the synchronisation between different transport modes and infrastructures.
 Accessing large pools of data would fuel the development of AI-driven applications.
 Better access to mobility data will help public authorities monitor transport activities and their impacts, and plan transport infrastructure and services.
 Access to mobility data can create new sources of value: car sensor data, for instance, can be highly valuable to insurance, navigation, or road maintenance companies.